tatumio/tatum-js/README.md

 * **Notification submodule - `tatum.notification.*`**: This submodule allows you to subscribe to real-time notifications for a wide range of events related to specified blockchain addresses.
 By leveraging the notification submodule, you can effortlessly track incoming and outgoing transactions, NFT transfers, and other events without constantly polling the blockchain.

 * **NFT submodule - `tatum.nft.*`**: This submodule offers a comprehensive suite of tools for working with Non-Fungible Tokens (NFTs).
 With the NFT submodule, you can query the balance of NFTs on an address, retrieve NFT transactions associated with a specific address, explore NFTs within a collection or identify the owners of a particular NFT.

+* **Address submodule - `tatum.address.*`**: This submodule simplifies wallet management across multiple blockchains by allowing you to fetch wallet balances and retrieve transactions for a given address.
+With the Address submodule, you can easily manage your wallets and monitor transactions, making your blockchain application development more efficient and user-friendly.

 By dividing the library into these submodules, TatumSDK offers an organized, easy-to-use interface that makes interacting with Ethereum and other blockchains a breeze.
 Both beginners and advanced developers can benefit from the streamlined architecture, enabling them to focus on building powerful blockchain applications.